Skip to content

 LeftRight

-Three young men were publicly hanged in Qom on 19 March, charged with moharebeh — "waging war against God."
-Saleh Mohammadi was 19 years old.
-He turned 19 in his cell on 11 March — eight days before the state killed him.
-He had been arrested, tried, and sentenced to death in under three weeks.
-His family alleges his confession was extracted under torture 1.
+Three young men were publicly hanged in Qom on 19 March, charged with 'waging war against God.'
+Saleh Mohammadi was 19 years old — he turned 19 in prison on 11 March and was sentenced less than three weeks after arrest.
+His family alleges his confession was extracted under torture.
 Saeed Davoudi was 21.
-Mehdi Ghasemi's age has not been published 2.
+Mehdi Ghasemi's age has not been published.
+Amnesty International accused the authorities of 'arbitrary executions' designed to intimidate 'an already traumatised population, under bombardment.'
+Iran Human Rights warned of imminent mass executions of political prisoners 'in the shadow of war.'
+Dozens more with death sentences are at immediate risk, including minors.

 Eleven submunition craters across a Rishon LeZion kindergarten.
 No children were inside — a fact determined by the time of day, not by any defence system.